 As part of your race documentation, you will be supplied with a equipment list detailing equipment that every crew must carry.
 Most crews are able to negotiate discounts on equipment through sponsorship agreements with suppliers, and New Ocean Wave has also arranged a number of partnership agreements with suppliers who have agreed to offer discounts exclusively entrants in the Great Pacific Race.
 Take a look at the FAQ page for the answers to other queries you might have or why not give us a call?

-Below is a picture of a boat next to everything needed to row across an ocean except rowers.
+Above is a picture of a boat next to everything needed to row across an ocean (except rowers).
 Can you spot everything on the list?